uaf/uaf/README.md

     - **More stuff**

+       - The UAF client-side encourages you to define your node addresses in terms of Namespace URIs and Server URIs instead of the corresponding IDs.
+URIs are well-defined and static, while IDs may change between server restarts or server failovers.
+Since the UAF takes care of the mapping between URIs and IDs for you, you never have to deal with IDs, which means that your code remains stable, and your applications are robust to server restarts or failovers.

+       - The UAF client-side keeps track of the mapping between temporary client-assigned handles and temporary server-assigned IDs.
+Since server-assigned IDs may change during the lifetime of your client application (in contrast to client-assigned handles, which are assigned just once by the UAF), client applications based on the UAF are robust to server restarts or failovers without effort.

+       - The UAF client-side can automatically perform follow-up requests if a single request wasn't sufficient to get all data, and join the partial results into one complete result.
+         This can happen in case of browsing large address spaces, or fetching a large amount of historical data.
+So you can browse a whole server or fetch a long list of historical data values with a single line of code, without having to worry about the need for possible follow-up requests.

-      For instance, UAF clients have also a generic `processRequest` method that can process fully configurable `ReadRequest`s, `WriteRequest`s, `MethodCallRequest`s, ...
+       - The UAF Client class has a number of convenience methods (read/write/startMonitoringData/...) but also a generic `processRequest` method that can process fully configurable `ReadRequest`s, `WriteRequest`s, `MethodCallRequest`s, ...
+It means that all configurable service parameters from the OPC UA SDK are exposed by (Py)UAF as well.

-      Dive into the [documentation] or the [examples] to find out more!
+       - Dive into the [documentation] or the [examples] to find out more!